-Also, he emphasizes the value of language acquisition or development and its symbolic significance in this phase.
+Also, he emphasizes the value of language acquisition or development, and its symbolic significance in this phase.
 Piaget's views on language are not discussed in detail because Langeveld's contribution is viewed as a special contribution to this issue and is discussed below.
-The most important concepts used by Piaget regarding language development are mentioned with a few clarifications of what he means by them.
-Furthermore, on the basis of Langeveld's views we return to these concepts with a critical view:
+The most important concepts used by Piaget regarding language development are noted, with a few clarifications of what he means by them.
+Furthermore, based on Langeveld's views, we return to these concepts with a critical view:

-First, Piaget makes use of the concept of transduction meaning that concept formation that takes place in the thinking of a child during this period is strongly associative and refers to certain concepts that are bound to certain concrete situations.
-Thus, concepts remain strongly bound to certain situations in which a child has acquired or formed this as a symbol; e.g., hot water will refer to shaving because a child associates them, while shaving as a concept is not yet understood in various concrete situations.
-Transduction also refers to a child's beginning concept forming or also conceptual thinking, but this concept forming or thinking is still strongly bound to concrete situations.
+First, Piaget makes use of the concept transduction, meaning that concept formation which occurs in a child's thinking during this period, which is strongly associative, and refers to concepts which are bound to certain concrete situations.
+Thus, concepts remain strongly bound to certain situations in which a child has acquired or formed this as a symbol, e.g., hot water refers to shaving because a child associates them, while shaving, as a concept, is not yet understood in various concrete situations.
+Transduction also refers to a child's beginning concept forming, or also conceptual thinking, but this concept forming or thinking is still strongly bound to concrete situations.

-Two concepts used jointly by Piaget are juxtaposition and syncretism: To him, these two terms are two ways of thinking that are strongly associated with the nature of the symbols that a child has thus far formed for him/herself, or with the nature of his/her pre-concepts.
-Of course, this also refers back to transductive thinking.
+Two concepts used jointly by Piaget are juxtaposition and syncretism: To him, these terms are two ways of thinking, which are strongly associated with the nature of the symbols, a child has this far formed for him/herself, or with the nature of his/her preconcepts.
+Of course, this also refers to transductive thinking.

-Juxtaposition and syncretism are ways in which a child expresses him/herself and especially in the ways he/she explains the behavior of things, e.g., according to the law of cause and effect.
-Hence, these are a matter of collecting objects or bringing them together without seeing a connection or coherence or having real insight into relations.
-It seems that this is a static form of thinking where certain objects will be described in terms of their functions but where the relationship between different objects, e.g., the different parts of a bicycle (wheels, chain, etc.) are not yet realized and can have a certain symbolism for him/her.
+Juxtaposition and syncretism are ways in which a child expresses him/herself and, especially in the ways he/she explains the behavior of things, e.g., according to the law of cause and effect.
+Hence, these are a matter of collecting objects or bringing them together without seeing a connection, or coherence, or having real insight into relations.
+It seems that this is a static form of thinking where certain objects are described by their functions, but where the relationship between different objects, e.g., the different parts of a bicycle (wheels, chain, etc.) are not yet realized, and can have a certain symbolism for him/her.

-An additional concept, and with it a process of development, described by Piaget is the egocentrism or egocentricity of a child in this phase where there is an emphasis on his/her subjectivity in contrast to objectivity.
-According to Piaget, a child in this period is not able to distinguish between subjectivity and objectivity.
-Consequently, everything revolves around self-gratification and satisfying his/her own needs.
-In other circles a subject-object split also arises in this phase.
-That is, he/she moves in the world in terms of the "law" that all toys belong to him/her as do mother and father, hence, he/she is not inclined to share these toys and other privileges with others.
+An additional concept, and with it a process of development, described by Piaget is the egocentrism or egocentricity of a child in this phase, where there is an emphasis on his/her subjectivity in contrast to objectivity.
+According to Piaget, a child in this period cannot distinguish between subjectivity and objectivity.
+Consequently, everything revolves around self-gratification, and satisfying his/her own needs.
+In other circles, a subject-object split also arises in this phase.
+That is, he/she moves in the world in terms of the "law" that all toys belong to him/her, as do mother and father, hence, he/she is not inclined to share these toys and privileges with others.
 An underlying reason for this egocentrism is the affective nature of his/her worldview.
-He/she deals with the world primarily physically or affectively.
-Because he/she primarily is in this emotional relationship, he/she appropriates the world for him/herself as an egocentric way of being.
+He/she primarily deals with the world physically or affectively.
+Because he/she is primarily in this emotional relationship, he/she appropriates the world for him/herself as an egocentric way of being.

 In summary, a child's symbol formation in this phase also shows a definite development with the help of language development.
 He/she assigns certain symbols for him/herself in terms of his/her experiencing the world of objects.
-These symbols are related closely to his/her sensory-motor world of experiencing.
-However, he/she still is in a phase of pre-conceptual thinking and this represents processes such as transduction, juxtaposition, syncretism and especially egocentrism.
+These symbols are closely related to his/her sensory-motor world of experiencing.
+However, he/she is still in a phase of preconceptual thinking, and this represents processes such as transduction, juxtaposition, syncretism and, especially egocentrism.